SOBERCHECK: an affordable personal breathalyser

 At least half the people in our local did not accurately know how many drinks they'd had by 9pm on Friday evening and those that did could not equate them with "standard drinks".

 Given that most of those who tried the Sober Check during our trials were well past the age of 18 and the device offered fairly conclusive proof that their perceptions regarding alcohol levels were largely incorrect, it gives rise to possibility of revisiting society's alcohol education procedures.
-There is no doubt that as an adult, you will develop some form of relationship to alcohol - it may be aversion, it may be occassional use, and it is
+There is no doubt that as an adult, you will develop some form of relationship to alcohol.
+It may be aversion, it may be occasional use or more, but given it impairs one's perceptions to such a degree, understanding just how impaired you are is key to your personal safety.

 At under US$150, the Sober Check is not just affordable to the individual - it is also now within the reach of schools and places where alcohol is served or sold.